Make your mark!

 What is Make Your Mark?

 Make Your Mark gives a unique opportunity to you, to vote on the matters you want to be addressed nationally by Youth Members of Parliament.
-Suffolk will also get a break-down of local results which will be discussed at a local level..
+Suffolk will also get a break-down of local results and choose the top one to take forward as a campaign for the year ahead.

 Why Make Your Mark matters